aFarkas/lazysizes/plugins/optimumx/README.md

 In case the ``sizes`` attribute is faked to a higher value and the browser already wants to select a higher candidate, (because the user has zoomed into this particular image) the browser might be tricked to download a much heavier image candidate than the device actually needs.

 But this technique can be used to tell the browser some small lies.
 Normally the browser runs a simple get the nearest candidate algorithm.
 This can in some cases cause a poor quality on 1x devices.
-In case our lie is small and limited we can workaround this problem with doing much harm:
+In case our lie is small and limited we can workaround this problem without causing unpredictable consequences:

 ```html
 <script>